pinkfloppydisk/edvinas-dev/content/blog/gneiss/index.md

 /Packages/packages-lock.json
 ```

-### Programming
+### Workflow & features
-Working with a Unity project and maintaining structure is difficult on its own.
+Working with a Unity project and maintaining a clean project is difficult on its own.
 Doing so in a team of 7 programmers is even harder.
 Even though a lot of features in the game are quite simple, having this many programmers made it even harder as it is very hard to keep track of changes in Unity - a single change can break so many unexpected things.
 Nevertheless, I think we managed to develop a decent enough workflow, if there project were to be re-done, I think most of the issues would be avoided.

 #### Prefab workflow
 Having so many people working on a Unity project we couldn't directly edit the scenes as it created a ton of conflicts which were pretty much impossible to resolve.
 To avoid this, we tried to make it so that each feature could stand on its own as a prefab.
 We managed to achieve this to a certain degree on the programming team, however the level design and CG teams had some issues where a lot of objects were not converted into prefabs and could not be edited outside scenes.